by Kammy Kern-Korot, senior conservationist

 Another way we are responding to the arrival of EAB in Oregon is looking for substitute tree species to plant, instead of adding more ash, that could be doomed by EAB.
 There is no true substitute for the ecological niche that Oregon ash fills, as it often grows in heavy, poorly drained soils suitable for few other species and is a very long-lived tree.
 We are not recommending people get rid of healthy ash, but rather the swap is for new plantings.
 Still, we are experimenting with planting white alder in areas with or near existing Oregon ash.

-White alder (Alnus rhombifolia) is a Willamette Valley native tree species that is more prevalent Southern Oregon, as compared to red alder (A. rubra), which is well-represented thoughout Western Oregon.
+White alder (Alnus rhombifolia) is a Willamette Valley native tree species that is more prevalent in Southern Oregon, as compared to red alder (A. rubra), which is well-represented thoughout Western Oregon.
 Studies show white alder surviving better with climate change than red alder and some other trees species we typically plant.

 So, in early 2024, the District gave away and planted 3,600 white alders at 36 different sites in a variety of sun, moisture, and drainage conditions.
 This strategy is in response to both our changing climate and the risks of EAB.
 By planting and monitoring the survival and vigor of our seedlings in such a range of sites and conditions, we aim to refine our understanding of where they may best succeed.